Specifying Daily Schedule

-- Set the Daily retention toggle to On and click Edit daily settings.
+- Set the Daily retention toggle to On and click Edit Daily Settings.

 If you want to protect Azure VM data more frequently, you can instruct the backup policy to create multiple cloud-native snapshots per hour.
-To do that, click the link to the right of the Snapshots hour selection area, and specify the number of cloud-native snapshots that the backup policy must create within an hour.
+To do that, click the link to the right of the Snapshots hour selection area, and specify the number of cloud-native snapshots that the backup policy will create within an hour.

 Veeam Backup for Microsoft Azure does not create image-level backups independently from cloud-native snapshots.
 That is why when you select hours for image-level backups, the same hours are automatically selected for cloud-native snapshots.
 To learn how Veeam Backup for Microsoft Azure performs backup, see How Backup Works.

 - In the Daily retention section, configure retention policy settings for the daily schedule:

 - For cloud-native snapshots, specify the number of restore points that you want to keep in a snapshot chain.

 If the restore point limit is exceeded, Veeam Backup for Microsoft Azure removes the earliest restore point from the chain.
 For more information, see Retention Policy for Snapshots.

 To allow the CBT mechanism to be used when processing Azure VM data, you must keep at least one snapshot in the snapshot chain.
 However, by design, Veeam Backup for Microsoft Azure permanently retains 2 cloud-native snapshots in the chain due to the CBT mechanism limitations.
 To learn how the CBT mechanism works, see Changed Block Tracking.

 - For image-level backups, specify the number of days (or months) for which you want to keep restore points in a backup chain.